 - Abusive Parents: Mrs. Tate, Antwone's foster mother, beat him and his foster brothers regularly while they were growing up, and also threatened to burn Antwone with fire and once stole money from him that he'd earned running errands for neighbors.
 Much later, Antwone gets to take her to task for it.

 - Big Eater: "I could eat."

-- Calling The Old Woman Out: As explained above, Antwone pulls this on Mrs. Tate for her treatment of him in childhood.Antwone: It don't matter what you tried to do, you couldn't destroy me!
+- Calling the Old Woman Out: As explained above, Antwone pulls this on Mrs. Tate for her horrific treatment of him in childhood.Antwone: It don't matter what you tried to do, you couldn't destroy me!
 I'm still standing!
 I'm still strong!
 And I always will be.

 - Character Development: Antwone gets several much-needed doses of this throughout the movie, from his sessions with Davenport and his interactions with fellow naval officer Cheryl.
 At the end of the movie, Davenport acknowledges his own development as a soldier and as a man due to his time spent with Antwone.

 - Forgiveness: A major theme of the movie.
 It's discussed between Antwone and Davenport.Davenport: "Regard without ill-will despite an offense."
 That's Webster's definition of forgiveness.Antwone: Why do I have to forgive?Davenport: So you can get on with your life.